 “I paint the reality of the world as I see it - it’s beauty for the most part, as I have come to realize the world is, in many ways, too real for me so I escape to my portraits, animals, skies, landscapes and waterscapes....they strengthen and heal me.
 I work mainly in oil, pastels and graphite but do venture into fun things like scratchboard and colored pencils.
 I paint mostly on canvas but love to draw, paint on glass and create murals.
 I will paint on anything.”

 Bev has taught private classes off and on for years.
 If you want to learn to make a painting in an hour or two, she is not your woman, but if you want to learn to view the world differently and how to capture that vision in various mediums Bev is for you!
 “I believe I can teach anyone to draw that wants to learn (a classical approach) - I can give you the tools - the vision and creativity must come from you.”

 Beverly has been an advocate for children with type 1 diabetes for many years.
 She has helped with 504 plans for children all over the country using the knowledge she gained from battling with school districts for her own daughter until she started homeschooling.
 She has also been active in the Chiari community since both of her children were diagnosed with Arnold Chiari Malformation 1.
 She, herself, has Multiple Sclerosis but continues to educate on type 1 diabetes and Arnold Chiari Malformation 1.

-The artist resides close to her roots in East Dallas with her two children and a menagerie of dogs, cats, a bird and a bunny.
+The artist resides close to her roots in East Dallas with her a menagerie of dogs, cats, and a bird.